So you have already decided that you want to build a career in equity research.

 1. Personal questions

-This sect of questions is common across all internship interviews.
+This set of questions is common across all internship interviews.

 There will be questions related to your interests, strengths, goals, ambitions and career path.